monstorbak/VerminCoin/README.md

 # VerminCoin
-There are 2 types of people in this world: 1) Those who love ponies and 2) Those who will not survive the transition #VERMIN2024
+There are 2 types of people in this world:

+1) Those who love ponies
+2) Those who will not survive the transition

+# #VERMIN2024